www-splitcells-net/net.splitcells.martins.avots.distro/src/main/md/net/splitcells/martins/avots/distro/legal/privacy-policy.md

   instead of writing it in the privacy policy.
   This minimizes the probability, that something is incorrectly/obsoletely stated in the privacy policy, because of things like server migrations.
+* According to German law it seems, that questions regarding the site's privacy policy are allowed to be answered within 1 month.